 Read more about Femi in the blog here:

 Listen to Femi’s Podcast with Andrew Smith from The Open University here:

 Lynne Norman knows the importance of education and opportunities.
-After working in Further Education for many years, she joined Watford UTC (University Technical College) where she spent the last 3 years dedicating her role as a BTEC Lead Practitioner and running a Cisco Academy.
+After working in Further Education for many years, she joined Watford UTC (University Technical College) where she spent the last 3 years as a BTEC Lead Practitioner and Cisco Academy lead.
 Lynne has spent approximately 11 years in teaching and inspired students of all ages.
-Her past involvement with Cisco Academy led her to offer the current students she teaches a digital education through virtual learning environments, providing a more accessible and independent learning experience.
-In the region of a thousand students have been educated through Lynne's classrooms and they have been taught various courses from the Cisco NetAcad platform such as Get Connected, Introduction to Cyber Security, Introduction to Packet tracer and many more.
-With a high percentage of her classrooms from Years 10 up to 13 passing their courses, Lynne’s passion and dedication to her students’ successes are evident.
+Her past involvement with the Cisco Networking Academy led her to offer the current students she teaches a digital education through virtual learning environments, providing a more accessible and independent learning experience.
+Lynne has taught approximately one thousand students including various courses from the Cisco Networking Academy such as Get Connected, Introduction to Cybersecurity, and Introduction to Packet Tracer.
+With a high percentage of her students from Years 10 up to 13 passing their courses, Lynne’s passion and dedication to her students is evident.